RichardLi6/COMP-1510-Term-Project-Arcea-Phantasy-/README.md

 ## Building The Game
 ```
-This is text based game is built using python
+This is a text based game is built using python

 It started by developing a nice Flowchart to layout the game flow